 At one time or another, most of us have experienced a leader sabotage the agenda, dominate the discussion, openly negate staff input – behaviours that effectively shut down staff from contributing.
-On the other hand, some of you have simply never had the chance to collaborate with upper management, so when confronted with the prospect, have no idea how to proceed, or fear intervening could result in a CLM (Career Limiting Move)!
+On the other hand, some of you have simply never had the chance to collaborate with upper management.
+Therefore, when confronted with the prospect have no idea how to proceed, or fear intervening could result in a CLM (Career Limiting Move)!
 In both instances you may lack a model for how to effectively ensure it’s safe for staff to provide real input.
 Therefore it’s our job, when wearing the facilitator hat, to ensure staff feel safe and empowered to speak their minds.

 If you’re running the meeting and can determine who is invited to the meeting, one option may be to not invite the boss.
-Then there’s no threat of him/her inhibiting creativity or dominating the conversation.
+Then there’s no threat of them inhibiting creativity or dominating the conversation.
 However, by doing this, you potentially deprive the group of its greatest ally.
 For one thing, management presence is important – they typically have organisational wisdom and may understand what will likely meet upper management approval if required.
 More importantly, bosses have influence – they can help the group swiftly achieve their goals in ways that other staff, with less access to resources, could not.
 Also, with the right level of engagement, the boss’ participation can be a powerful force for demonstrating commitment to the topics and role-modeling expected levels of participation.

 Testing the Waters

 The pre-existing dynamics between management and staff will determine the techniques a facilitator uses to run a successful session.
 The facilitator discovers these dynamics by running interviews and surveys with staff before the meeting.
 This way a facilitator can know ahead of the session if a boss tends to dominate conversation or steers debate.
 So dip a toe in or, even better, your whole foot, before you dive into the ocean of meeting dynamics.